-Jeff Levy, Personal College Admissions, is an expert on all aspects of financing a college education.
+Jeff Levy, Big J Educational Consulting, is an expert on all aspects of financing a college education.
 His site provides the definitive guide to which schools offer the best Merit and Financial Aid and what the admissions rate looks like for almost any school you can name in the early and regular rounds.

 Ethan Sawyer is The College Essay Guy.
 He has a national reputation and site chock full of invaluable resources.
 The best way to delve into Sawyer’s considerable trove of resources is to subscribe to his email, so that he will alert your student to free webinars and new posts and podcasts as they are released.
 Having a copy of Ethan’s book, College Essay Essentials: A Step-by-Step Guide to Writing a Successful College Admissions Essay, will also be a valuable resource once your teen begins to work on their essays.
 He shared his amazing packages of resources with the members of G&F Parents: College Admissions and Affordability and it is available to you too.

 Susan Dabbar, CEO of AdmissionSmarts, is an expert in helping students navigate the highly selective college landscape and working with STEM students.
 She is strategic as she guides students on building compelling narratives to help them stand out – from internships, to extracurriculars to how to position themselves in their actual applications.
 Subscribe to Susan’s blog feed, to find out more about admissions strategies and STEM, and follow her Pinterest Board on Scholarships, one of the best places on the internet to search for outside scholarships.